valeriafloral/Abies_foliar_mycobiome/README.md

 * `data` contains the information to make the figures as processed standard outputs, intermediate and final tables.

 The figures discussion will be put it in `.md` files.
 But until now, **26/01/2021** there is only one file ([Quality.md])(figures/Quality.md) file with the `01_filteredreads.jpeg` and `02_filteredreads.jpeg` discussion.

+### `/metadata`

+Contains the **RNA_sacredfir.csv** file with information about the samples, and the subfolder `reports` with the output reports from *Trimmomatic* and *multiqc* analyses.

+### `/parkinsonlabtutorial`

+This folder was made to follow the [Parkinson's Lab tutorial](https://github.com/ParkinsonLab/Metatranscriptome-Workshop).
+Some of tutorial steps are gonna be used in my analyses.
+This folder will be deleted once the scripts are fully adapted.

 ### `/data`